 When the thermostat calls for cooling or heat pump heating, the circuit between R, G, and Y (O is ignored by the blower) is completed.
 The blower runs at the selected cooling motor torque.

 Manual Fan

-Select the speed using the jumper on the control board.
+Select the speed using the jumper on the Nordyne/UTEC control board or dipswitch on the Emerson control board.

 Fault Conditions